-Training is required when levied by the GCA for contracts with CUI.
+Training is required when requested by the Government Contracting Activity (GCA) for contracts with CUI requirements.
 DOD contractors are required to take training annually per the DoDI 5200.48.
 Industry should note that this is different from the 32 CFR 2002 which requires training every two years.